rbadrinath/FCP/CLASS/common-programming-errors.md

 ## Beginning stage:
 1. At an early stage of learning a common mistake is the concept of an assignment statement.
-Here is an example.
+Here is an example:
-   Lets say we wish to compute the volume of a cube with side s:
 <pre>
-   float vol, s;
+   // We wish to compute the volume of a cube with side s: float vol, s;
    vol=s*s*s;		  // student assumes this sets up a relation/function!
    scanf("%f",&s);